 1. Use the right potatoes

 Use starchy potatoes, like Russets or Yukon Golds because these varieties have a lot of starch content.
-Therefor, they break down easily and absorb more flavor than the one with low starch content.
+Therefore, they break down easily and absorb more flavor than the ones with low starch content.
 In addition, starchy potatoes will make sure the mashed potatoes sticking together better.